taskiq-python/taskiq/docs/extending-taskiq/cli.md

 Also, you can use your favorite tool to build CLI, like [click](https://click.palletsprojects.com/) or [typer](https://typer.tiangolo.com/).

-After you have such class, you need to add entrypoint that points to that class.
+After you have such class, you need to add an entrypoint that points to that class.

 ::: tabs